Preparing for Emergencies

 • Snow or ice storms

-• Patients on oxygen therapy that requires electrical power should have an emergency back-up supply of alternative oxygen sources, such as liquid oxygen.
+• Have an emergency backup supply of alternative oxygen sources, such as liquid oxygen.

-• Have a portable oxygen supply available in case the patient needs to be evacuated from the home.
+• Have a portable oxygen supply available in case you need to be evacuated from your home.

 • Have a portable emergency medicine pack ready.
-This should include a supply of all of your daily maintenance medications, as well as an extra supply of rescue inhalers.
-Include a list of all medication names and dosages in the pack.
+This should include a supply of all of your daily maintenance medicines, as well as an extra supply of rescue inhalers.
+Include a list of all drug names and dosages in the pack.

-• Have a “mock disaster drill” to prepare for all possible emergencies.
-This can help patients to react more calmly in case an emergency does happen.
+• Have a "mock disaster drill" to prepare for all possible emergencies.
+This can help you react more calmly in case an emergency does happen.

 • Let friends and neighbors know what kind of help you will need during an emergency situation.

 • Have a list of emergency contact numbers, including police, fire departments, and power companies.
-Let them know if you are a COPD patient who requires oxygen.
+Let them know if you require oxygen.

 If an emergency does happen, it is important to stay calm and stick to the emergency plan.
-Panicking can cause symptoms like breathlessness to get worse.
+Panicking can cause symptoms like shortness of breath to get worse.1-3

 By providing your email address, you are agreeing to our privacy policy.